wplpbpnp/matlab-multimaterial-airfoil-skin-test-data/README.md

 MATLAB scripts and experimental datasets for multimaterial testing, including airfoil skin shear/skin test data.

-Scroll down for figure, and images of the experimental set up
+Scroll down for figures and images of the experimental set up

 ## Context